Developing a digital transformation strategy for the future

 Common pitfalls to digital transformation

-Even the best-laid plans can run into roadblocks.
-Watch out for these common pitfalls when developing and implementing your digital strategy.
+Even the best-laid plans can encounter roadblocks.
+When developing and implementing your digital strategy, watch out for these common digital transformation pitfalls.

 Resistance to change